Papal gentleman: Present day

 The title was abolished in 1968 by Pope Paul VI and replaced with the designation "Gentleman of His Holiness" for laypersons.

 Prior to Vatican II they provided personal assistance to the pope on formal state occasions as members of the Papal Court.
 The Gentlemen of His Holiness are under the Prefecture of the Papal Household.
 They participate in civil ceremonies and formal receptions for heads of state, heads of government and others.
 They welcome dignitaries such as ambassadors and ministers who come to the Vatican or Castel Gandolfo to present their credentials and serve as guides, escorting them to meetings with the pope.

 Of approximately 150 gentlemen who generally serve for at least one week per year during official functions, about two dozen are on staff at a time.
 They assist at papal audiences, including the Wednesday General Audiences, often bringing children to the pope for a blessing.
 In addressing an audience with the papal gentlemen, Pope Francis thanked them for their service and said,The various Authorities and other personalities who visit the See of Peter experience their first contact with this House and receive their first impressions through you, dear Gentlemen.
 As your name indicates, the gifts of politeness and cordiality are therefore necessary to put these people at ease."

+They also acted as pallbearers during the funeral for Pope Benedict XVI, carrying the body into St. Peter's Basilica.
+They acted in the same fashion to bring the body of Pope Francis from Domus Sanctae Marthae to St. Peter's Basilica, from the basilica to the square for his funeral, and into Saint Mary Major Basilica for his internment.